Wisconsin virus cases reach 6-month high

-MILWAUKEE (AP) — Wisconsin's rate of coronavirus cases on Monday reached a level not seen since the winter as the highly contagious delta virus variant fueled a fresh wave of cases.
+MILWAUKEE — Wisconsin's rate of coronavirus cases on Monday reached a level not seen since the winter as the highly contagious Delta virus variant fueled a fresh wave of cases.

 Post a comment as